Skip to content

 In addition to issues of concern to researchers; authors discuss how courts have reacted to the science of juries in various contexts.
 With numerous references to source material, the reader can expand in any number of directions of interest.

-I’ll offer just a few reactions, for the sake of brevity but to spark interest in The Psychology of Juries.
+I’ll offer just a few reactions, for the sake of brevity and to spark interest in “The Psychology of Juries.”

-Magic and mystery vs. science
+Magic & mystery vs. science

 In law school we learn of the mysterious, magical genius of the jury.
 And we gain a sentimental faith that the collective decisions of juries are nearly always right.
 But, of course, they are often not.